When is the best time to fly to Montreal?

 - Eat some poutine, the national dish, a warming dish of fries topped with fresh cheese curds and gravy.
 The smoked meat sandwich (served with potato chips, coleslaw and a pickle) is a Montreal tradition too.
 Go to Schwartz's to buy it, it has been a "Montreal Tradition Since 1928".

 - The Underground city is an ingenious way of escaping the cold Montreal winters.
-There are more than 32km (20 miles) of tunnels with shopping malls, hotels, offices, museums and public transport systems.
+There are more than 20 miles (32 km) of tunnels with shopping malls, hotels, offices, museums and public transport systems.

 - You can walk from the top of Peel Street to Mount Royal for a panoramic view of the city, the river and the Monteregian Hills in the distance.
 There is a park and two cemeteries at the top of Mount Royal - Notre-Dame-des-Neiges, which is Catholic, founded in 1854, and Mount Royal cemetery, a nondenominational resting place founded in 1853.